SCSI2Pi/PiSCSI Comparison

 BlueSCSI compatiblity mode Support of the BlueSCSI filename conventions for images

-Configurable caching modes A write-through cache, for instance, ensures always consistent image files
+Configurable caching modes An optional write-through cache ensures consistent image files

 Improved initiator tools Higher compatibility with the SCSI standard, new and improved tools